 • Read our full IQOS 3 Duo review

-The Zero is the predecessor to our new number one vape pen, the Vaporesso Osmall.
+The Zero is the predecessor to our number one vape pen, the Vaporesso Osmall.
 Like the Osmall, this one comes with an empty cartridge that you fill with your favourite e-liquid flavour.
 However, because the filler port’s one-way valve only accepts the nozzle of Vaporesso’s supplied e-liquid bottle, it means decanting the contents from the third-party bottle first and that’s a bit of a hassle.

 Nevertheless, it still deserves a decent spot in this list because we love the look and feel of the smooth zinc alloy casing which is much nicer than the winning Osmall.
 You can also alter the device’s wattage by pressing the same button three times.
 Wattage adjustment supposedly affects the general volume of vapour though it must be said that this writer failed to detect any major differences between the three settings.